 Work-life balance (negative)

-Creating a clear divide between work and home-life is another key issue for remote staff.
+Creating a clear divide between work and home-life is another key issue for remote staff when trying to find a good work life balance.

 - 22% of people find it hard to switch off after finishing a day of working a home.